-My name is Cooper Logan and I am 4 years old!
+My name is Cooper Logan and I am 6 years old!
 I love motocross, baseball, soccer and hockey.
 I lived a very active, exciting life, then in September 2012, my life changed.
 I became very sick, running a high fever for more than 5 days, vomiting, red swollen lips and blood shot eyes.
-The doctors said I had a nasty virus and couldnt determine what was wrong with me.
+The doctors said I had a nasty virus and couldn’t determine what was wrong with me.
 By the time the cause was found the damage was done.
 I was diagnosed with a heart disease known as Kawasaki Disease.
 It is the number one acquired heart disease in children under the age of 5.
 If detected within the first 10 days, the condition can usually be treated with some success.
-Because I didnt receive the necessary treatment within the 10 days, I developed two aneurysms on my coronary arteries.
+Because I didn’t receive the necessary treatment within the 10 days, I developed two aneurysms on my coronary arteries.

 One of these is so large it is considered giant and now requires a life of anti-coagulant medications and an inactive lifestyle.
-My cardiologist Dr. Jone says not only will I not be able to play the competitive sports I was born to play or ride motocross like my boy Ryan Dungy, I will likely face multiple heart surgeries throughout my life.
-If this disease is caught in time in time it can be treated and children go on to live full and active lives.
+My cardiologist, Dr. Jone, says not only will I not be able to play the competitive sports I was born to play or ride motocross like my boy Ryan Dungy, but I will likely face multiple heart surgeries throughout my life.
+If this disease is caught in time, it can be treated and children go on to live full and active lives.

 I want parents, grandparents and all family members to be familiar with the signs and symptoms that accompany a potential Kawasaki patient.
 Your support in educating others on the signs and symptoms of this disease will truly make a difference in saving lives.
 It could have changed mine!